-As a Trent & Dove tenant, it’s important that you understand your rights and responsibilities that help keep you, your home and neighbourhood safe.
+As a Trent & Dove tenant, it’s important that you understand both your rights and responsibilities to help keep you, your home and neighbourhood safe.
+This includes knowing what you can expect from us, such as repairs and support, as well as your responsibilities like paying rent, looking after your home and being a good neighbour.

-This page explains everything you need to know about managing your tenancy.
+This page explains everything you need to know about managing your tenancy and the support available to help you succeed in your home.

 As a Trent & Dove tenant, you have important rights that protect you and your home.
 These include the right to: